RunesRepoHub/RRHQD/README.md

 # RRHQD
 RunesRepoHub Quick Deploy this script has been made to make it easy to deploy the docker, software and other installers that I use.

+## Requirements:

+- Sudo (is auto installed by setup)
+- Docker (is auto installed by setup)
+- Git (is auto installed by setup)
+- Curl (is auto installed by setup)
+- Dialog (is auto installed by setup and has a theme override)

 ## Operating Systems Supported:

 - Debian 10 - 11